-The collegiate church is a monument of Romanesque architecture and was the church of the Quedlinburg ladies' pin.
-The church is quite "unadorned" but still very interesting.
-One can commit the crypt and to the right and left of the high choir the Quedlinburger Domschatz can be seen.opening hours
+The Collegiate Church is a monument to Romanesque architecture and was the church of the Quedlinburg Women's Monastery.
+The church is pretty "unadorned", but still very interesting.
+You can walk over the crypt and you can see the Quedlinburg cathedral treasure on the right and left of the high choir.

 November 20, 2017

 The Quedlinburg Collegiate Church of St. Servatius is one of the most important Romanesque buildings.
 The basilica, consecrated in 1129, had three previous buildings.
 King Heinrich was buried here in 936.
 The monumental sandstone building shows strong Lombard influences both on the facade and in the ornamentation of the interior.
 The Gothic forms of the choir, which was built over the crypt around 1320, are only visible from the outside.
 Inside, an apse wall built in 1938 tries to restore the overall Romanesque impression.
 The pair of towers was built during the restoration work under Ferdinand von Quast in the 19th century.
 After being damaged by American artillery fire in 1945, the tower helmets were given today's flat tent roofs.
 The interior is divided by pillars and columns (lower Saxon column change).
 They separate the main and side aisles.
 In the west, the so-called imperial box delimits sacral space.
 In the east, a staircase leads to the high choir and to the treasury, where the famous cathedral treasure can be seen.
 Under the choir is the crypt with the tombs of the first German royal couple.

 May 21, 2018